Gustaf Mauritz Armfelt: Imperial Russia and the Grand Duchy of Finland

 Armfelt's position greatly improved in Russia.
 After deposing Speransky he exercised almost as much influence over Emperor Alexander I as Adam Czartoryski.
 He contributed more than anyone else to Finnish independence with his plan to turn the Grand Duchy of Finland into an autonomous state within the Russian Empire.

-In 1811, he relocated to Saint Petersburg and was appointed as the Chairman of the Committee for Finnish Affairs.
-Additionally, he became a Member of the State Council in Russia.
-Armfelt could not serve as chairman during the Napoleonic Wars.
-Johan Fredrik Aminoff temporarily acted as chairman.

-Armfelt's influence was crucial when Old Finland was combined with Finland.
-Emperor Alexander supported Armfelt's proposal in 1811.

 Armfelt, who had been Chancellor of the Royal Academy of Turku from 1791 to 1792, was again made the chancellor of institution, which had been renamed Imperial Academy, in 1812.
 He held the position for two years.
 In 1812, the grateful Emperor raised him to the rank of Count.

-French Emperor Napoleon invaded Russia in 1812.
-Armfelt was promoted to the rank of General of the Infantry and became Emperor Alexander I's Adjutant General.
-He participated in the Napoleonic Wars.

-In 1812, Emperor Alexander I and the Crown Prince of Sweden, Charles XIV John, met in Turku, Finland.
-Armfelt had a significant influence on Sweden's foreign policy.
-As a result of the meeting, Sweden abandoned its plan to reclaim Finland from Russia.
-Armfelt proposed an alternative strategy to Sweden, suggesting that they conquer Norway from Denmark instead.

-Armfelt disliked Turku because its citizens supported revolutionary ideas and even Napoleon.
-Helsinki, as the new capital of Finland, was closer to Saint Petersburg and far away from political unrest.
-Armfelt persuaded Alexander to move the capital in 1812.

 He served as the Minister State Secretary of Finland, the Grand Duchy's highest representative, in St Petersburg 1812–14.
 He was also briefly Governor-General of Finland in 1813.
-He never got along with the first Governor-General of Finland, Count Georg Magnus Sprengtporten, who was another strong supporter of the Grand Duchy of Finland in its early stage.

 He died at Tsarskoe Selo near Saint Petersburg on 19 August 1814.
-A grand funeral procession took place at Kazan Cathedral in Saint Petersburg.
-Armfelt was accompanied by Finnish and Russian regiments.
-He was buried family grave in Halikko Church, located in Halikko, Finland.